Rescue teams find more survivors of devastating quakes - NewsBreak

 Rescue teams find more survivors of devastating quakes

-Rescue teams using thermal cameras to locate signs of life continued to pull out survivors out of mounds of rubble Saturday, five days after a major earthquake struck a sprawling border region of Turkey and Syria .
+ANTAKYA, Turkey (AP) — Rescue teams using thermal cameras to locate signs of life continued to pull out survivors out of mounds of rubble Saturday, five days after a major earthquake struck a sprawling border region of Turkey and Syria.
 The death toll, however, was approaching 25,000.

 At least four more people were rescued early Saturday.
 They included a disoriented 16-year-old saved from under rubble 119 hours after the huge quake struck and a 70-year-old woman who was rescued three hours later.